-Advantage roulette players often ignore dealer change at the table.
-Let’s see how the dealer change can affect the accuracy of predictions for an advantage player.
+Advantage roulette players frequently overlook the dealer change at the table.
+Let’s discuss how a change in the dealer can influence the prediction accuracy of an advantage player.

-The difference in the number of ball rotations theoretical doesn’t matter.
-Perhaps from a thermodynamical perspective longer spin may heat the ball slightly more which could make some changes.
-On a shorter spins, the ball may not stabilise enough because of back spinning.
-If such changes matter then it would affect the result of significant differences in the number of ball rotations from spin to spin.
-For example, if the dealer spins 20-25 ball rotations and if the player predicts in 6th ball rotation before then the ball drops, then such effects wouldn’t matter.
-There is no significant difference in between spin sand because spins are long enough the ball has enough time to stabilise.
+Theoretically, the difference in the number of ball rotations shouldn’t matter.
+Thermodynamically, a longer spin might slightly heat the ball, causing minor alterations.
+On shorter spins, the ball might not stabilize due to backspin.
+However, such changes would only affect the result if there were significant variations in the number of ball rotations from spin to spin.
+For example, if the dealer spins the ball for 20-25 rotations and the player predicts in the 6th rotation before the ball drops, these effects wouldn’t matter.
+The spins are lengthy enough for the ball to stabilize.